kiranz/just-api/docs/index.md

 $ npm install just-api
 ```

->To run Mocha, you will need Node.js v7.10.0 or newer.
+>To run just-api, you will need Node.js v7.10.0 or newer.

 ## Getting Started